-Congress authorized the CSCE in 1976.27 The CSCE monitors and promotes human rights, democracy, and economic, environmental, and military cooperation in the 57-country Organization for Security and Cooperation in Europe (OSCE).
-Members of Congress lead the commission jointly with executive branch officials.
+Congress established the CSCE (also known as the U.S. Helsinki Commission) in 1976.39 The CSCE monitors and promotes human rights, democracy, and economic, environmental, and military cooperation in the 57-country Organization for Security and Cooperation in Europe (OSCE).40 Members of Congress serve on the commission with executive branch officials.